azfarnazim/Weight-Standardized-Residual-Learning-for-Image-Recognition-/README.md

+### This is the code base for the paper: "Weight Standardized Residual Learning for Image Recognition"

 # Train CIFAR10 with ResNet18, ResNet50 and ResNet101 by implementing Weight Standardization on PyTorch

 I'm playing with [PyTorch](http://pytorch.org/) on the CIFAR10 dataset.